 The basis for emissions reduction claims when using shore power stems from the potential to produce the electricity ships needed to power their ancillary systems with fewer polluting emissions from landside electricity power sources (i.e. power plants), as compared to onboard diesel-powered auxiliary engines.
-Potential emissions savings associated with shore power therefore depend very directly on the type and grade of fuel being used by a given

-The emphasis for Port Everglades is cruise vessels, as opposed to liquid bulk, container, or bulk vessels for two reasons.
+Potential emissions savings associated with shore power therefore depend very directly on the type and grade of fuel being used by a given vessel at berth, as compared to the type and grade of fuel being used to generate electricity at the upland power plant serving that berth.The emphasis for Port Everglades is cruise vessels, as opposed to liquid bulk, container, or bulk vessels for two reasons.
 First, cruise vessels have greater potential for emissions reductions at the port, given their far more substantial hoteling energy needs, compared to other vessel types.
 Second, cruise vessel call activity is far more predictable than that of other vessel types, meaning the logistics of supplying landside electrical power to cruise ships while at berth is more technically, though not necessarily economically, feasible.